Al Araby Television Network: Organisation and staff

-Al Araby TV is already one of the largest TV networks in the region, TV production facilities in London - and has been built to compete with the Arab world's largest and most popular broadcasters.
 It is estimated that Alaraby TV is home to more than 400 media staff.

 Management

-On the administrative level, Palestinian writer, journalist, and media professional Abbad Yahya serves as the Executive Director, a position he has held since 2022.
-Before him, Egyptian lawyer Islam Lotfy was the founding Executive Director in 2015.
+On the administrative level, Palestinian writer, journalist, and media professional Abbad Yahya serves as the executive director, a position he has held since 2022.
+Before him, Egyptian lawyer Islam Lotfy was the founding executive director in 2015.
 From 2017 to 2022, the position was held by Lebanese journalist Abbas Nasser, previously a presenter at Al Jazeera, who contributed significantly to the channel's growth.

 Presenters and reporters

 Names include Dima Ezzeddine, Jamal Ezzeddine, Wael Tamimi, Zaher Omareen, Rola Haidar, Salma El Dali, Nidal Hamdi, Sarmad Akram, and Farah Fawaz, among many others.

 As for presenters on Al-Araby TV and Al-Araby 2, these include the satirical Egyptian YouTuber Youssef Hussein, Badr Al-Sayegh, Lebanese musician Marwan Khoury, Egyptian artist Hamza Namira, Moroccan artist Rachid Gholam, and seasoned media professional Aref Hijjawi.
 In earlier programs, personalities such as journalist Asaad Taha and writer Bilal Fadl were among the most recognized faces on the channel.

 Field reporters include Ahmad Darawsha from Palestine, Adnan Can from Turkey, Abdulrahman Bardisi from Washington, D.C., Christine Rinawi from Jerusalem, Ahmad Hussein from Egypt, and Yasser Abu Muailiq from Berlin, among others.